 Paris is one of the biggest cities in Europe.
 But travel to your destination point is never a problem.
-Paris can offer variety of transport systems, such as metro (subway), buses, trams, RER and SNCF.
-We going to provide you some information and tips for each system.
-And also best way to make travel cheap.
+Paris can offer a variety of transport systems, such as the metro (subway), buses, trams, RER and SNCF.
+We going to provide you with some information and tips for each system.
+And also the best way to make travel cheap.

 The Paris métro is the fastest and cheapest way of getting around.
 Trains run 5.30am-12.40am Mon-Thur, 5.30am-1.30am Fri-Sun.
 Individual lines are numbered, with each direction named after the last stop.

 Paris and suburbs are divided into six travel zones; zones 1 and 2 cover the city centre.
 RATP tickets and passes are valid on the métro, bus and RER.

 A single metro ticket costs €1.90, and can be used for one journey, including all connections.
 White-coloured tickets can be purchased singly or in a book of 10 (“carnet”) for €16, at the ticket offices or machines in metro stations, and also in some tobacconists.

 The five RER lines (A, B, C, D and E) run 5.30am-1am daily through Paris and out into the suburbs.
 Within Paris, the RER is useful for faster journeys – Châtelet-Les-Halles to Gare du Nord is one stop on the RER, and six on the métro.

 In the RER, as long as you remain within the city limits, tickets and prices are identical to the metro (RER stations also have their own ticket offices and machines).
 If you are travelling beyond the city limits, you need to ensure that you are in possession of a ticket or a pass which covers your whole journey up to your destination in the Ile-de-France region.